 “If you deal with some of these issues before they become a crisis, they’re easier to handle,” said Dr. Demoratz, a nationally recognized expert on hospice and palliative care and National Clinical Director for Amada Senior Care.

 Finding the Right Care

-Indeed, Juanita exemplifies the ideal care provider who you would want to help in your senior loved one’s end-of-life process.
-Finding the right care for this difficult job can be done with caregivers like Juanita and agencies like Amada Senior Care.
+Indeed, Jill exemplifies the ideal care provider who you would want to help in your senior loved one’s end-of-life process.
+Finding the right care for this difficult job can be done with caregivers like Jill and experienced agencies like Amada Senior Care.
 Doing so takes time and informed decision-making by the senior’s family.
-When we asked Juanita what made her successful at her job in hospice, she said everything you should know:

-Learning from Juanita’s example, it’s clear that a caregiver who offers guiding support will be least abrasive to your sensitive situation during a senior loved one’s passing.
-Find a caregiver who will show tact, grace and respect to your elder just as much as she does to your family.
+Based on Jill’s and Justin’s experiences (as well as many others from their fellow Amada caregivers), it’s clear that a caregiver who offers guiding support will be least abrasive to your sensitive situation during a senior loved one’s passing.
+Find a caregiver who will show tact, grace and respect to your elder just as much as she or he does to your family.

 Learning to Live While Dying

 “This condition is humanity at its most raw, its most vulnerable. it is frightening, but viewed in a different way, it is incredibly beautiful.
 What is left is the essence of self.
 The inside is the outside.
 And don’t worry.
 You’ll wear it well.”